jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Eventually all of Red Hat's copyrighted material was removed and CentOS was then in full compliance with the GPLv2 license.
 This made Red Hat angry because they felt that CentOS were pirates stealing their work and causing them to lose sales to enterprises that had been using RHEL but had switched to use CentOS.
 By 2014, Red Hat and CentOS came to terms to work together--with Red Hat offering to sell support contracts to CentOS users.
 Is CentOS doing anything illegal?
 Anything immoral?
 Not according to the GPLv2 and the spirit of free and opensource software.

+Recently Red Hat changed CentOS's purpose and mission.
+Red Hat had control of CentOS's board of directors for a while and after IBM purchased Red Hat in 2019, Red Hat shifted CentOS to a rolling release called [CentOS Stream](https://www.redhat.com/en/topics/linux/what-is-centos-stream "Centos Stream webpage").

+#### CentOS Stream and the differences between the Red Hat Distros

+According to Red Hat this is the difference between the various Red Hat operating systems:

+> Fedora: The upstream project on which future Red Hat Enterprise Linux major releases are based.
+This is where significant operating system (OS) innovations are introduced.

+> CentOS Stream: CentOS Stream better connects ISV, IHV and other ecosystem developers to the OS developers of the Fedora Project–the foundation of the Fedora OS.
+This shortens the feedback loop and makes it easier for all voices to be heard in the creation of the next Red Hat Enterprise Linux versions.

+> Red Hat Enterprise Linux: A production-grade operating system that provides a more secure, supported, and flexible foundation for critical workloads and applications.

+Large companies that has been using CentOS in production.
+One of the largest users is Facebook.

 #### Oracle Linux

-Not to be out done by CentOS, Oracle saw that many of their customers were paying Red Hat for operating systems licenses, buying support contracts, and running an Oracle database on top of it.
+Oracle saw that many of their customers were paying Red Hat for operating systems licenses, buying support contracts, and running an Oracle database on top of it.
 Oracle wanted a piece of this pie.
 Oracle made a fork of RHEL's opensource code as well, adding Oracle product code and services and redistributing it as Oracle Linux.

 [Oracle Linux](https://en.wikipedia.org/wiki/Oracle_Linux) was born in 2007 and is a fully GPL compliant OS.
 Oracle claims that their *"Unbreakable Enterprise Kernel"* is fully compatible with RHEL, and that Oracle middleware and third-party RHEL-certified applications can be installed and run unchanged.
 One may ask, isn't this illegal too?
 Is Oracle breaking the law?
 Are they stealing RHEL software and reselling it?
 Is this piracy?
 Not according to the GPL - they are fully entitled to do this and thus compete with Red Hat selling support contracts on Red Hat's created software--this is the nature of the GPL license.